Acanthopagrus butcheri

-Acanthopagrus butcheri, the black bream but also commonly known as the southern black bream, southern bream and blue-nosed bream, is a species of marine and freshwater fish of the porgy family, Sparidae.
-It is a deep-bodied fish, occasionally confused with other similar species that occur within its range, but is generally distinguished from these species by a lack of yellow ventral and anal fins.
-Southern black bream are endemic to Australia, inhabiting the southern coast from Shark Bay in Western Australia to Ulladulla, New South Wales, as well as Tasmania.
+The black bream (Acanthopagrus butcheri), also commonly known as the southern black bream, southern bream and blue-nosed bream, is a species of anadromous ray-finned fish of the porgy family Sparidae.
+A deep-bodied fish, it is occasionally confused with other similar species that occur within its range, but is generally distinguished from these species by a lack of yellow ventral and anal fins.
+Southern black bream are endemic to the southern coasts of Australia from Shark Bay in Western Australia to Ulladulla, New South Wales, as well as Tasmania.

-The species is primarily an inhabitant of estuaries and coastal lakes, rarely entering the ocean, as it cannot complete its life cycle in a fully marine environment.
+The black bream is primarily an inhabitant of brackish waters of estuaries and coastal lakes, rarely entering the open ocean, as it cannot complete its life cycle in a fully marine environment.
 During the breeding season, the species is known to penetrate into the upper reaches of rivers to spawn, causing an influx of juveniles in the estuaries a few months later.
-Black bream are opportunistic predators, consuming a wide range of crustaceans, molluscs, polychaetes and fish.
+It is an opportunistic predator, consuming a wide range of crustaceans, molluscs, polychaetes and forage fish.

-The southern black bream is a major target for both commercial and amateur fishermen due to its high quality flesh, with over 300 tonnes of fish taken each year by commercial fisheries.
-Anglers also seek out the fish for its sporting qualities, with the development of lure fishing for bream adding to this attraction.
-Aquaculture techniques for the species are being developed, with a slow growth rate the major hurdle to large scale food production.
+The southern black bream is a major target for both commercial and recreational fishing due to its high-quality flesh, with over 300 tonnes of yield taken each year by commercial fisheries.
+Anglers also pursue the fish for its sporting qualities, with the development of lure fishing for bream adding to this attraction.
+Aquaculture techniques for the species are being developed, but its slow growth rate poses a major hurdle to large scale food production.